 I’ve lately been revisiting David Whyte’s work, including one of his audiobooks titled What to Remember When Waking.
-He suggests that one might have faith in things falling away.
+He suggests having faith in things falling away.

 It caught my attention because usually we speak of faith in what we judge to be positive: Courage, kindness and the sun coming out tomorrow.
 Having faith in the shadow side of life suggests a deeper wisdom.